mhx/dwarfs/README.md

 $ ./mkdwarfs --help
 ```

-This also works on Windows ift the file system supports symbolic links:
+This also works on Windows if the file system supports symbolic links:

 ```
 > mklink mkdwarfs.exe dwarfs-universal-0.7.0-Windows-AMD64.exe